 Biodiesel Fueling Infrastructure Development

 There is much to consider when building biodiesel fueling infrastructure.
 Use these resources as spring boards to getting started.
 Minimal B20 and B100 equipment listed by Underwriters Laboratories (UL) is available for dispensing equipment.
 Above-ground manufacturers (dispensers and hanging hardware) are expected to offer more B20 listed equipment in 2013.
-Prior to the widespread availability of UL-listed equipment, biodiesel stations were using existing equipment with a waiver from the local authority having jurisdiction.
-It is preferable to install UL-listed equipment once available.
-This ensures a station is meeting all laws, codes, and regulations.

 Using biodiesel in existing petroleum fuel storage tanks requires some tank preparation and adherence to EPA guidance.

 In 2011, EPA issued a guidance for the storage of biofuel blends in existing underground storage tanks (UST).
 The guidance provides a method for alternative compliance because many tanks were listed prior to the widespread use of biofuels.
 The guidance requires UST manufacturers to provide a statement of compatibility for their products with specific biofuels blends.
 All tank manufacturers have issued statements of compatibility with blends of up to 100% biodiesel.
-UST compatibility letters are available from the Petroleum Equipment Institute and the Steel Tank Institute.
+UST compatibility statements are available from the Petroleum Equipment Institute and the Steel Tank Institute.
 EPA UST regulations are implemented by individual state agencies.

 Above-ground tank manufacturers have also provided statements of compatibility with all biodiesel blends.